 Understanding that the mountain environment is a recreational area’s number one asset, Crystal Mountain is committed to a strong environmental ethic and stringent stewardship of the land.
+We are committed to eliminating our carbon emissions while pushing for the large-scale policy and societal changes needed to draw down greenhouse gas concentrations in the atmosphere.

 Crystal Mountain Resort is now banning the sale of all single-use plastic bottles.
 As a result we are hoping to save single-use plastic water bottles from ending up in landfills each year.
 We encourage you to carry a reusable water bottle with you that can be refilled for free at any of the refill stations around the mountain with fresh mountain water sourced straight from the mountain.